American University in Cairo Press: Book Awards

 Ancient Nubia: African Kingdoms on the Nile (2012), “Best Archaeology & Anthropology Book,” PROSE Award by the Association of American Publishers.

 E-books

 Since 2012, the AUC Press made available five backlist titles in electronic format: A Muslim Manual of War by George Scanlon, Islamic History through Coins: An Analysis and Catalogue of Tenth-Century Ikhshidid Coinage by Jere L. Bacharach, Al-Fustat: Its Foundation and Early Urban Development by Wladyslaw B. Kubiak, Ayyubid Cairo: A Topographical Study by Neil D. MacKenzie, and Writing Egypt: History, Literature, and Culture, edited by Aleya Serour.
 Today, it offers a large selection of e-books―new and backlist titles, ranging from Arabic fiction to travel books.

+American University in Cairo Press joined The Association of American Publishers trade organization in the Hachette v.
+Internet Archive lawsuit which resulted in the removal of access to over 500,000 books from global readers.